How to Deal With Your Creditors When You Cannot Pay Your Bills

 Make Sure You Stay Current on Mortgage and Necessities

-You should continue to pay full payments on your mortgage, even if it means not paying on credit cards, you do not want to lose your home.
-If you talk to your mortgage company they may be able to roll back payments into your loan, but only if you are behind.
-If you fall behind on your mortgage work to get it caught up before you worry about the rest of your bills.
+If you talk to your mortgage company they may be able to decrease your monthly mortgage payment.
+It bears repeating: If you fall behind on your mortgage work to get it caught up before you worry about the rest of your bills.

 - Most credit card companies and banks will not settle debts with you until you are several months behind.
 However, informing them of your current situation may help you because they can temporarily lower payments or reduce interest rates.

-- When you contact the companies calmly explain the situation.
-Being polite and respectful on the phone will help you more than yelling and screaming.
-If you need to keep asking for a manger until you speak to someone that can help your situation.
-Be persistent.
+- When you contact creditors, calmly explain the situation.
+Being polite and respectful will be more beneficial than yelling and screaming.
+If you need to keep asking for a manager until you speak to someone that can help your situation, do so.
+Be persistent and patient.

-- If you are receiving collection calls you can explain the situation and your plan.
+- If you are receiving collection calls, explain the situation and your plan.
 If your creditors harass you and yell at you simply hang up the phone.
-You do not have to take that kind of treatment, even if you are behind on your bills.
+That kind of treatment isn't acceptable, even if you are behind on your bills.

-- Although, it is frustrating to have no extra money, it is important that you stick to the plan until you find a new job and you catch up on your payments.
-This will help the situation to improve more quickly, instead of becoming worse.
+- Although it is frustrating to not have extra money, it is important that you stick to a strict budget until you improve your financial situation, either by finding a new job or changing your lifestyle.

-- Make your house payment a priority or you can risk losing your home.
-However, if your house payment is too much for you, then you should sell your home before you lose your home.
-This can relieve a lot of your financial pressure and stress.
+- Even when struggling financially, make your house payment a priority or you risk losing your home.
+However, if your house payment is too much for you, then you should sell it before it enters foreclosure.
+This alone can relieve a lot of your financial pressure and stress.